Carmentis/carmentis-docs-source/docs/guide/warm-up.md

 # Warm Up

 Depending on your technical background, your experience with Carmentis may be different.
-Depending on your
+To match every need, we have developed customized scenarios, feel free to explore them as you want.

 - **I do not want to install anything**: Perfect!
 Everything is already accessible online.
 You only have to [install and configure our wallet](./wallet.md), a necessary step to create an account.
 Once installed, go to our warm-up section [below](./warm-up#installation-free-warm-up).